JamesGomatos/FSBU/README.md

 ### Run this command if windows or gitbash: `winpty docker run -it -p 3000:3000 <container-id>`

-## cloning the repo
-using the command shown below should automatically download the files into the directory you created:
-### Run this command: `git clone https://github.com/JamesGomatos/FSBU.git`

 ## Second Option: Manually Install Dependecies
 ## Step 1: Install Node